doubleedesign/comet-components/docs-site/docs/development-core/new-component.md

 ## Further reading

 - See the [PHP Architecture](../technical-deep-dives/php-architecture/traits.md) section for details on the abstract classes you can use as a base for your component, the traits you can use to handle attributes that are used by multiple components in a consistent way, and some data types you can use for attributes.
-- See the [JavaScript Overview](../technical-deep-dives/javascript.md) page for details on how to use vanilla JavaScript to add simple client-side interactivity to your components.
+- See the [Basic JavaScript](../technical-deep-dives/js-architecture/javascript.md) page for details on how to use vanilla JavaScript to add simple client-side interactivity to your components.
-- See the [JavaScript Advanced: Vue.js](../technical-deep-dives/vue.md) page for details on how to selectively use Vue.js for a component for more advanced client-side interactivity and reactivity.
+- See the [JavaScript Advanced - Vue.js](../technical-deep-dives/js-architecture/vue.md) page for details on how to selectively use Vue.js for a component for more advanced client-side interactivity and reactivity.